ERC Starting Grant Bedford Felswand Gebirge Landschaft

 Earthquake researchers have been refining GNSS technology in recent years in order to analyse tectonic movements with better spatial and temporal resolution.
 This is where Jonathan Bedford’s ERC project “TectoVision” picks up.
 The researcher intends to optimize data analysis and modelling.
 In addition, the installation of the GNSS system in Greece should provide new insights into transient plate movements: On what time scales do they take place – over minutes or over decades?
 What are the triggers for these movements?
 And to what extent do they indicate that an earthquake is imminent?
 Jonathan Bedford and his team will explore these questions.

-The Starting Grant is endowed with 1,85 million Euros.
+The Starting Grant "What is controlling plate motions over the minutes to decades timescale?" is endowed with 1,85 million Euros.
 The project has started in 2022.

 Professor Jonathan Bedford